 The Bottom Line

 There you have it: the amount of caffeine in chocolate-covered espresso beans.
 This range (84 to 182 milligrams in a serving) is good to keep in mind, especially if you also drink coffee, caffeinated tea, or soda.
 Consuming too much caffeine can cause unpleasant symptoms like jitters, so you enjoy those chocolate-covered espresso beans — but don’t enjoy them too much!
-And if you have trouble sleeping, you may want to keep them as a lunchtime treat — not a bedtime snack.
+And if you have trouble sleeping, the caffeine in chocolate covered espresso beans should make them an exclusively lunchtime treat — not a bedtime snack.

 Looking for more?